 Asset Protection Trusts

 Trust instruments allow you to transfer property to a separate legal tool but still enjoy the benefits of the assets.
 A settlor establishes the trust for the benefit of trust beneficiaries.
-Trusts offer a variety of benefits and certain types of trust offer stronger asset protection features than others.
+Trusts offer a variety of benefits and certain types of trusts offer stronger asset protection strategies than others.
 A living trust offers estate planning (when I die everything goes to the kids, for example).
 But it does not provide asset protection.
 An offshore asset protection trust offers the combination of estate planning and safeguarding your assets from lawsuits and judgement creditors.

 Asset protection trusts are special instruments whereby an individual can settle and fund a trust for the benefit of himself or herself.
 Plus, structured properly, they can help you qualify for government assistance programs such as Medicaid for nursing home needs.
 You use what’s called a self-settled spendthrift trust that is available in some jurisdictions.
 Professional structure these trust to protect assets.
 They usually add estate planning features.